benjamineriksson/Prompt_Optimizer/docs/architecture.md

-# Lyra Prompt Optimizer - Complete Implementation Guide
+# Prompt Optimizer - Complete Implementation Guide

 ## 🏗️ Architectural Overview

-The Lyra Prompt Optimizer is built as a modular system with clear separation between frontend interfaces and backend processing.
+The Prompt Optimizer is built as a modular system with clear separation between frontend interfaces and backend processing.
 Here's the complete architecture:

 ### System Architecture